abesford/seizzmic-site-0c00b/src/pages/index.md

     image_alt: App preview
     title: We are going through a period of profound change
     content: >-
-      Organisations need to change.
+      Organisations need to change to survive.
 Internet, opportunities of data, cyber security.

-      We help you make it happen better use of digital, data and technology.
+      We help you make it happen - through better use of digital, data and technology.
     actions:
       - label: Learn More
         url: /features